 - Lifetime maximum match = $3,000

-- Must participate in our MyPath program.
+- Must participate in and meet expectations of our MyPath program.

 For youth interested in participating in this program: Participate